 don't already know?

-Jill Dyche: Well what's interesting is BI has actually been the
+Jill Dyche: Well what's interesting is BI has actually been the birthplace of data

 governance for a long time but people still don't necessarily understand

 what that means in terms of roles and responsibilities for data governance and they

 don't necessarily understand that data governance is a process.

 And so what we're teaching today in our full day workshop is how to not